Costa Rica Food: Top 25 Costa Rican Dishes

 Olla de Carne is typically served with white rice and some people squeeze lemon over it for the final touch.

 This popular dish is a signature lunch in Costa Rica, almost every restaurant has it on its menu.
 It is very filling, as it comes with two or three side dishes that vary from place to place.
-The base of the dish is white rice, black or red beans (unlike Gallo Pinto, they are served separately) and meat (either fish, beef, pork or chicken).
+The base of the dish is white rice, black or red beans (unlike Gallo Pinto, which are served separately), and meat (either fish, beef, pork, or chicken).

 4. Sopa Negra (Black Bean Soup)